halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-placement-entry.md

 *Departments/Labour Hire/Candidate Processing/Placement Entry*

-## Creating a New Temporary PlacementAll new placements are entered into the Placement Entry page.
+## Creating a New Temporary Placement
+All new placements are entered into the Placement Entry page.
 Follow the steps below to correctly setup the Person (Employee/Contractor), Client (Customer) and Placement (Job and Resource Allocation).

 ### Edit – Placement Entry window
 To create a new record, select the “New” icon on the Home ribbon.